nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 naming pattern is to allow a reader to quickly navigate through the |ns3|
 codebase to locate the source file relevant to a specific type.

-Each ``my-class.h`` header should start with the following comments: the first line ensures that developers who use the emacs editor will be able to indent your code correctly.
-The following lines ensure that your code is licensed under the GPL, that the copyright holders are properly identified (typically, you or your employer), and that the actual author of the code is identified.
+Each ``my-class.h`` header should start with the following comment to ensure that your code is licensed under the GPL, that the copyright holders are properly identified (typically, you or your employer), and that the actual author of the code is identified.
 The latter is purely informational and we use it to try to track the most appropriate person to review a patch or fix a bug.